jduarte/immortus/docs/full.md

 ```

 and create the controller method returning a JSON used in JavaScript (`data` argument).
-`completed` must be one of the returned keys, so JavaScript knows when to stop `Long Polling`
+`completed` must be one of the returned keys, so JavaScript knows when to stop `Polling`
 so it should be true if job is finished.

 ```ruby